 Earthtalk Studios was founded in 1990 by Daniel Smith as a documentary video production company.
 We soon evolved into a multimedia development company specializing in website design, interactive multimedia, and video production.
-Over the past 22 years, Earthtalk has served many public and private companies in a variety of industries including; Technology/Manufacturing; Tourism/Recreation/Travel; Professional Service Firms; Education/Museums; Nonprofits/Associations; Real Estate/ Construction/Architecture.
+Over the years, Earthtalk served many public and private companies in a variety of industries including; Technology/Manufacturing; Tourism/Recreation/Travel; Professional Service Firms; Education/Museums; Nonprofits/Associations; Real Estate/ Construction/Architecture.
 Over the years we have won many awards for the work we have done in multiple industries.
-We recently changed our name to ooLite Media, LLC.
+Recently we changed our name to ooLite Media, LLC.

 – In 1992, writer Todd Wilkinson wrote the following article about ooLite Media principal Daniel Smith.
 With tongue-in-cheek, we reprint this article about the “Modem Cowboy.”

 Modem Cowboy – the Making of Oolite Media